MLHale/GenCyber-web-content/day2/day2-firewalls-iptables.md

 ### Making Firewall Settings Persistent

 Unless you commit your iptables rules to a specific location, they will be reset upon machine restart.
-Now we don't want that to happen so let's save the rule and make them persistent across machine reboots.
+Now we don't want that to happen, so let's save the rule and make them persistent across machine reboots.
 The following commands will work on Ubuntu OS.

 ```bash
 apt-get install iptables-persistent